immiao/immiao.github.io/_posts/ArtificialIntelligence/2015-03-01-eradicating-ebola.md

 layout: post
 comments: true
 categories: Artificial-Intelligence

+img: /images/mcm.jpg
+abstract: "A mathematical model to efficiently solve a problem of eliminating disease in MCM contest, 2015.
+Our solution earned us an Honorable Mention."
+tags: MCM mathematical-modeling artificial-intelligence operations-research weighted-k-means TSP multiple-depot-vehicle-route-problem c++ matlab
 ---

 > This is a problem in [The Mathematical Contest in Modeling, 2015](http://www.comap.com/undergraduate/contests/mcm/contests/2015/problems/).
-Our solution earns us the Honorable Mention.
+Our solution earns us an Honorable Mention.

 Click [here](./paper.pdf) to see full pages of our paper.